 - The blogger must have posted a bylined housing industry piece within two months prior to registering for Design & Construction Week, and show a history of at least 12 new bylined posts within a six month period.

 - Company branded blogs and those affiliated with a service, product or other type of business will not be considered.

-- YouTube, Facebook, Twitter or Tumblr sites, personal blogs, communities, forums and user groups will not be considered.
+- YouTube, Facebook, or Twitter accounts, personal blogs, communities, forums and user groups will not be considered.